stsurya/Linux/Day-2/LinuxIQ.md

 ## 19. What is root ?

-A) Amdin or super user.
+A) Admin or super user.
 /root home directory for root user
 /root directory